bollampalli118/telugu-nlp-tools/README.md

 # telugu-nlp-tools

 ## Overview
 This repository contains tools to analyze Telugu news articles.
-It extracts unique words and their frequencies from multiple news CSVs, helping in Telugu NLP tasks like text analysis and LLM training.
+It extracts unique words and their frequencies from multiple CSVs, helping in Telugu NLP tasks like text analysis and LLM training.

 The main script processes CSV files, removes English words, and outputs word counts and top words.